AsherValentini/MiLO-Middleware/docs/LLD.md

 };
 ```
 ### 3.8 UIController
 Role: Emits events to the `SystemCoordinator` or the `ParameterStore`.
-Talks to the OLED via i2c-dev.
+Talks to the OLED via SPI-dev.
 ```
 class UIController {
 public: